metalbear-co/mirrord.dev/content/docs/managing-mirrord/policies/index.md

 * `steal-without-filter` - prevents mirrord sessions from stealing traffic from the targeted pods, unless HTTP filter is used
 * `mirror` - prevents mirrord sessions from mirroring traffic from the targeted pods

-If you are not using the latest operator version, the set of supported blocked features might be different.
+If you are not using the latest operator version, the set of supported blockable features might be different.
 In order to see the exact set of features you can block, use the following `kubectl` command:
 ```shell
 kubectl get crd mirrordpolicies.policies.mirrord.metalbear.co -o jsonpath='{.spec.versions[-1].schema.openAPIV3Schema.properties.spec.properties.block.items.enum}'